 - Plan your copy to exploit seasonal factors and any known buying patterns.

-- Ask others, especially customers, to read your draft copy and tell you what the words mean to them.
+- Ask other people, especially customers, to read your draft copy and tell you what the words mean to them.

 - Be direct, enthusiastic and honest.
 Do not write anything that is untrue.